rhenning/terrajux/README.md

 ## who?

-`terrajux` is primarily aimed at site reliability and infrastructure engineers managing systems with nested terraform modules that may be spread across many repositories.
+`terrajux` is primarily aimed at site reliability and infrastructure engineers managing systems built from nested terraform modules spread across many repositories.

 it is maintained by [rich henning](https://github.com/rhenning), a software engineer living and working in philadelphia.